Stochastic Matching Bandits with Rare Optimization Updates: Related Work

-\paragraph{MNL-Bandits.} In our study, we adopt the Multi-nomial Logit (MNL) model for arms' choice preferences in matching bandits.
+\paragraph{MNL-Bandits.} In our study, we adopt the Multinomial Logit (MNL) model for arms' choice preferences in matching bandits.
 As the first MNL bandit method, \citet{agrawal2017mnl} proposed an epoch-based algorithm, followed by subsequent contributions from \citet{agrawal2017thompson, chen2023robust,oh2019thompson,oh2021multinomial,lee2024nearly}.
-However, unlike selecting an assortment at each time step, our novel framework for the stochastic matching market mandates choosing at most $K$ distinct assortments to assign agents to each arm.
+However, unlike selecting an assortment at each time step, our framework for the stochastic matching market mandates choosing at most $K$ distinct assortments to assign agents to each arm.
 Consequently, handling $K$-multiple MNLs simultaneously results in exponential computational complexity.
 More recently, \citet{kim2024queueing} studied MNL-based preferences in matching bandits; however, their focus was on system stability under binary $(0/1)$ rewards, rather than revenue maximization.
-Additionally, their work did not address the computational intractability of exact combinatorial optimization in this context.
+Additionally, their work did not address the computational intractability arising from per-round combinatorial optimization in this context.

-\paragraph{Batch learning in Bandits.} Batch learning in bandit problems has been explored in the context of multi-armed bandits (MAB) \citep{perchet2015batched, gao2019batched} and later extended to (generalized) linear bandit models \citep{ruan2021linear, hanna2023contexts, han2020sequential, ren2024dynamic, sawarnigeneralized, ren2024optimal}.
-Also, a concurrent work of \cite{midigeshi2025achieving} study the multinomial logistic model with batched updates, but their setting is fundamentally different from other relevant works in the MNL bandit literature \citep{oh2019thompson,oh2021multinomial,agrawal2017mnl,agrawal2017thompson}.
-In their framework, the agent selects a single item (i.e., one arm), so that the learner does not selects a combinatorial set of arms.
+\paragraph{Batch Learning in Bandits.} Batch learning in bandit problems has been extensively studied in the context of multi-armed bandits (MAB) \citep{perchet2015batched, gao2019batched}, and later extended to (generalized) linear bandit models \citep{ruan2021linear, hanna2023contexts, han2020sequential, ren2024dynamic, sawarnigeneralized, ren2024optimal,chen2023robust}.
+More recently, \citet{midigeshi2025achieving} studies batched updates for multinomial logistic bandits.
+However, their setting considers a single-item selection problem, where the learner chooses one arm at each round, and thus does not involve combinatorial action spaces.

+Lastly, \citet{kim2025oracle} study combinatorial semi-bandits with rare update policies.
+Their analysis assumes that each action is associated with a fixed (unknown) mean reward, independent of other simultaneously selected actions.
+In contrast, in the MNL bandit setting considered here, the expected reward of an agent--arm match is a nonlinear and set-dependent function of the entire proposed assignment, due to stochastic arm-side choice probabilities.
+As a result, their framework does not capture the reward coupling induced by MNL-based matching markets.

-To the best of our knowledge, batch-limited updates have not yet been explored in the context of matching bandits with combinatorial set of arms.
+To the best of our knowledge, batch-limited (or rare) optimization updates have not been previously studied in matching bandits under an MNL choice model.